FASD-CAN Caregiver and Whānau Training

 The FASD Collaborative Project

 This is an international FASD learning project which was instigated in late 2020.
 The FASD United Affiliate Network in the United States identified a need to increase effective supports and evidence-based training at a national level, and FASD organisations from around the globe answered the call.
-They joined forces to create more dynamic FASD systems of care internationally and to date there are 30 organisations participating in the 2021-2022 series of webinars, which ran online throughout 2022.
+They joined forces to create more dynamic FASD systems of care internationally and to date there are 30 organisations who participated in the 2021-2022 series of webinars, which ran online throughout 2022.
 Click here to go to the website.